CDRT/docs/bios/settings/thinkpad/keyboardmouse.md

 26. Finnish
 27. Czech

-**Note**.
-On latest machines in BIOS added support for ASCII special characters and symbols such as @, ! ,?, etc. Those characters depend on keyboard layout and BIOS cannot know the attached keyboard, therefore users have to select keyboard layout if they replace keyboard.
+?> BIOS in the latest machines support ASCII special characters, such as `@`, `!`, `?`.
+These depend on keyboard layout, which BIOS cannot detect.
+Users need to select the appropriate keyboard layout.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|